Image Credit: Rawpixel/eParenting

-Should you or shouldn't you?
-Some people write a highly detailed plan, others don't bother.
+Should you or shouldn't you write a birth plan?
+Some people like write a highly detailed birth plan to cover all eventualities, others don't bother writing one at all.

 And by the way they really laugh at people who bring an aromatherapist.